Ria424/developers-animatesdk-docs/SpriteSheetExporter_object/SpriteSheetExporter6.md

 #### Description

-Property; A boolean value indicating whether the sprite sheet exporter should calculate the overall size of the sprite sheet on its own.
+Property; `boolean`; A boolean value indicating whether the sprite sheet exporter should calculate the overall size of the sprite sheet on its own.

 #### Example